mkocabas/VIBE/doc/train.md

 ```

 This script will first create a folder for the dataset files `$ROOT/data/vibe_db`, then process each dataset and save
 output files to this directory.
+Before proceeding, you need to download each of the datasets listed
-Before running the script, modify the `--folder` argument in each line to point the
+below, then modify the `--dir` argument in the script to point the
 directory of each dataset.

-Before proceeding, you need to download each of the datasets indicated
-below and put them into a specific folder structure.

 ## Datasets